WalrusIII/YourWords/README.md

 1. Push the repo to GitHub.
 2. Create a new app on Streamlit Community Cloud pointing at `app.py`.
 3. Add `LLM_API_KEY` (and optionally `LLM_BASE_URL` / `LLM_MODEL`) under the app's **Secrets**.
-4. Make sure the FAISS index is available in the deployed environment — either commit it, or build it on startup — since the app needs it for the retrieval stage.
+4. Make sure the FAISS index is available in the deployed environment — either commit it, or build it on startup, since the app needs it for the retrieval stage.

 > **Model note:** hosted model lineups change.
 If you get a `model_not_found` error, check your provider's current model list and update `LLM_MODEL`.
 GPT-OSS and other reasoning models are supported; the backend requests low reasoning effort so responses aren't lost to the reasoning budget.